e-gov/RIHA-Approver/README.md

 # RIHA-Approver

-software application that allows human user (person from dedicated agencies) to review descriptions and make approval decisions.
-Approval decisions are published through Approver's API.
+Software application that allows a human user (person from dedicated agencies) to review descriptions and make approval decisions.
+Approval decisions are published through the Approver's API.